In the past few days, I imagined being a house seller wanting to find the ideal moment to put my house on the real estate market.

 I like to find patterns, and somehow, I wanted to find a reliable rule to tell you that most houses go on the market in month X.

-As a source, I used the Fred Economic Data to collect and select this information, which shows the ratio of houses for sale to houses sold.
+As a source, I used the Fred Economic Data to collect and select this information, showing the ratio of houses for sale to sold.

 You can find my results in the following table below.